mautic/developer-documentation-new/docs/webhooks/events/lead_company_change.rst

-Contact Company subscription change event
+Contact company subscription change event
 #########################################

 Triggered when Mautic adds or removes a Contact to/from a Company.